 Under the terms of its amended and restated limited partnership agreement, Artisan Partners Holdings will be obligated to distribute to us and the holders of limited partnership units cash payments for the purposes of funding tax obligations in respect of the taxable income and net capital gain that is allocated to us and the holders of limited partnership units, respectively, as partners of Artisan Partners Holdings.
 See "-Tax Consequences".
-In addition, Artisan Partners Holdings may make distributions to us without making pro rata distributions to other holders of its partnership units in order to pay (i) consideration, if any, in connection with the redemption, repurchase, acquisition, cancellation or termination of our Class A common stock, (ii) amounts payable under the tax receivable agreements as described in "-Tax Receivable Agreements" and (iii) payments in respect of operating expenses, overhead and other fees and expenses.
-Distributions to partners upon the liquidation of Artisan Partners Holdings will be made pro rata in proportion to the balances of their respective capital accounts, subject to the H&F preference.
+In addition, Artisan Partners Holdings may make distributions to us without making pro rata distributions to other holders of its partnership units in order to make payments in respect of operating expenses, overhead and other fees and expenses.
+Distributions to partners upon the liquidation of Artisan Partners Holdings will be made as described under "- Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock-Dissolution.

 Coordination of Artisan Partners Asset Management Inc. and Artisan Partners Holdings.
 In order to make a share of Class A common stock represent the same percentage economic interest, disregarding corporate-level taxes, in Artisan Partners Holdings as a common unit of Artisan Partners Holdings, we will always hold a number of general partnership units equal to the number of shares of Class A common stock issued and outstanding.
-Any time we issue a share of our Class A common stock for cash, we will promptly transfer the net proceeds we receive to Artisan Partners Holdings and Artisan Partners Holdings will issue to us a general partnership unit for each share so issued, or, alternatively, we may agree to transfer the net proceeds to a limited partner of Artisan Partners Holdings in exchange for a limited partnership unit of Artisan Partners Holdings held by such limited partner for each share so issued, which limited partnership unit will be automatically converted into a general partnership unit, or in the case of a preferred unit, initially will be retained by us.
-Any time we issue a share of our Class A common stock pursuant to our 2011 Omnibus Incentive Compensation Plan, we will contribute to Artisan Partners Holdings all of the proceeds that we receive (if any) and Artisan Partners Holdings will issue to us a general partnership unit.
-Any time Artisan Partners Holdings issues a common unit pursuant to our 2011 Omnibus Incentive Compensation Plan, we will issue a corresponding share of Class B common stock in exchange for the payment of the par value.
-In the event that we issue other classes or series of our equity securities, Artisan Partners Holdings will issue, and limited partnership units (if any) transferred to us by its limited partners in exchange for our newly issued equity securities will be automatically converted into, an equal amount of equity securities of Artisan Partners Holdings with designations, preferences and other rights and terms that are substantially the same as our newly issued equity securities.
-Conversely, if we redeem, repurchase or otherwise acquire any shares of our Class A common stock (or our equity securities of other classes or series) for cash, Artisan Partners Holdings will, immediately prior to our transaction, redeem an equal number of general partnership units (or its equity securities of the corresponding classes or series) held by us, upon the same terms and for the same price, as the shares of our Class A common stock (or our equity securities of such other classes or series) are redeemed, repurchased or otherwise acquired.
+Any time we issue a share of our Class A common stock for cash, we will promptly transfer the net proceeds we receive to Artisan Partners Holdings and Artisan Partners Holdings will issue to us a general partnership unit for each share so issued.
+Any time we issue a share of our Class A common stock pursuant to our 2011 Omnibus Incentive Compensation Plan or 2011 Non-Employee Director Plan, we will contribute to Artisan Partners Holdings all of the proceeds that we receive (if any) and Artisan Partners Holdings will issue to us a general partnership unit.
+Any time Artisan Partners Holdings issues a common unit pursuant to our 2011 Omnibus Incentive Compensation Plan, we will issue a share of Class B common stock to the recipient of the common unit.
+In the event that we issue other classes or series of our equity securities, Artisan Partners Holdings with designations, preferences and other rights and terms that are substantially the same as our newly issued equity securities.
+Conversely, if we redeem, repurchase or otherwise acquire any shares of our Class A common stock (or our equity securities of other classes or series) for cash, Artisan Partners Holdings will, at substantially the same time as our transaction, redeem an equal number of general partnership units (or its equity securities of the corresponding classes or series) held by us, upon the same terms and for the same price, as the shares of our Class A common stock (or our equity securities of such other classes or series) are redeemed, repurchased or otherwise acquired.
 Upon the forfeiture of any common unit held by an employee-partner as a result of applicable vesting provisions, the breach of any restrictive covenants in grant agreements, or otherwise, a corresponding share of our Class B common stock will automatically be redeemed and cancelled by us.